odewahn/prompter/README.md

-# Promptlab
+# prompter

-Promptlab is a utility for managing common activities when processing large amounts of text with an LLM.
+prompter is a utility for managing common activities when processing large amounts of text with an LLM.
 It lets you:

 - Load text from files or EPUBs into a database
 - Transform text using a variety of transformations.
 For example, convert an EPUB to markdown, split a long block into smaller blocks, or split a block into sentences.
 A lot of this work is required to fit the text into the LLM's token limit.